jax_utils package

 Bases:

-with cost regularization.
-See alsojax_utils.markov_decision_process.RegularizedDynamics
+jax_utils.dynamics.JaxDynamicswith cost regularization.
+See alsojax_utils.markov_decision_process.RegularizedDynamics.- Parameters:

 dynamics (JaxDynamics[AxisType_contra, State, Action, Cost, Observation]) – the

-to be vectorizedcost_regularizer (CostRegularizer[State, Action, Cost, Observation, RegularizedCost]) – a cost regularizer
+jax_utils.dynamics.JaxDynamicsto be vectorizedcost_regularizer (CostRegularizer[State, Action, Cost, Observation, RegularizedCost]) – a cost regularizer

 - dynamics: JaxDynamics[AxisType_contra, State, Action, Cost, Observation]